23kdt/23kdt/README.md

 ### About me 📂

-- 👨🏾‍💻 I’m currently studying computer engineering at UCLM, Spain.
+- 👨🏾‍💻 I'm a graduate in computer engineering at UCLM, Spain.
-- 🌱 I’m currently learning cybersecurity, DevOps and trying to improve my english
+- 🌱 I’m currently working as Cloud-DevOps technician and trying to improve my english

 ### My social networks 🌐